pizslacker/obs-studio-nvenc/README.md

 ## Advantages
 The main advantage with using Nvidia&reg; NVENC&reg; for OBS-Studio is mainly transferring video-encoding / -decoding / -transcoding capabilities from the system CPU, to a capable Nvidia&reg; GPU.

-Video coding involves a lot of floating-point calculations, which is resource-hungry (and slow) on conventional CPUs, while on Nvidia's CUDA-cores is heavily sped up and optimized.
-The NVENC&reg; video-chip included on high-end Nvidia cards accelerates x264/x265(hevc) decoding/encoding as well.

 List of advantages on using Nvidia&reg; CUDA&reg; / NVENC&reg; for video-transcoding:
 - Speed up video encoding / decoding / transcoding / streaming with direct hardware-acceleration